 Many military technological applications need broadband service to operate, such as radio communication, video surveillance, and security.
 The military must ensure that its communications infrastructure can operate in a large coverage area--such as a battlefield--and is efficiently communicative among its soldiers.
 However, finding the right technology was a challenge.

-The Army attempted to deal with this issue by developing the Joint Tactical Radio System (JTRS), a program that evolved from a loosely associated group of radio replacement programs to an integrated effort to network multiple weapon system platforms and forward combat units at the last tactical mile.
-It aimed to create software-programmable tactical radios that would provide soldiers with voice, data and video communications as well as interoperability across the battle space.
-The JTRS needed to use a network of wide bandwidth that would also be compatible with the existing waveforms in use by the Department of Defense.
-The Army began testing the $6.8 billion JTRS program in June 2003, but the project was set back by several financial obstacles and failed to carry through.
-The JTRS was restructured in 2005 to offer other types of warfighter applications using the Global Information Grid (GIG).
+The Army attempted to deal with this issue by developing the Joint Tactical Radio System (JTRS), a program for a family of software-programmable tactical radios that would provide soldiers with voice, data and video communications as well as interoperability across the battle space.
+The JTRS would need to use a network of wide bandwidth that would also be compatible with the existing waveforms in use by the Department of Defense.
+The army began testing the $6.8 billion JTRS program in June 2003, but the project was set back by several financial obstacles and failed to carry through.

 Then in December 2006, Motorola began producing the MicroTCA.
 The MicroTCA provides a scalable, low-cost network-centric paradigm for effective connectivity between soldiers.
 In addition, the MicroTCA is ruggedized in order to cope with the harsh climate of the battlefield.
 In October 2006, Motorola, Intel, and Hybricon developed a ruggedized MicroTCA-based WiMAX demonstration platform at MILCOM, an international conference for military communications.
 Combined, the MicroTCA and WiMAX network offered open standards-based subsystems on many different mobile platforms integrated into a high-performance network, physically fit for a military environment.